-What’s hard to argue is that undocumented immigration is a lever of industry that financially benefits the United States.
-The United States’ population is 330 million.
+Undocumented immigration is a lever of industry that financially benefits the United States.
+That can’t be denied.

 Undocumented Immigrants, Taxes, and Driver’s Licenses

-As per IRS statistics, over 4.3 million tax returns were filed with ITINs.
-In 2015, undocumented immigrants contributed almost $14 billion in federal taxes.
+As per IRS statistics, over 4.3 million tax returns are filed annually with ITINs.

 About 13 states, including California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, New York, Nevada, Utah, Vermont, Washington and the District of Columbia allow undocumented immigrants the ability to apply for driver’s licenses.